aeternity/aesophia/docs/sophia_features.md

 Guards cannot be stateful even when used inside a stateful function.

-## Constrainted type variables

-Comparing types by equality (using `==` and `!=`) or by inequality (using `<`, `>`, `<=`, `=<`, and `>=`) only makes sense by some types.
-For example, it is possible to compare two `int`s by inequality (e.g. `1 < 2`), but it would not make sense to compare two instances of a contract by inequality.
+## Comparable types

+Only certain types are allowed to be compared by equality (`==`, `!=`) and inequality (`<`, `>`, `=<`, `>=`).
+For instance, while it is legal to compare integers, comparing functions would lead to an error:

 ```
-contract C = ...
-contract Main =
+function f() =
-  function f(x : C, y : c) = x > y  // this is wrong
+  f == f  // type error
 ```

-This is solved in Sophia by adding type variable constraints (`ord` and `eq`) to limit what can be passed to the binary comparison operators.

-The type of the equality comparison operators is `'a is eq ; ('a, 'a) => bool` and of the inequality comparison operators is `'a is ord ; ('a, 'a) => bool` which means that these operators can only accept types that are comparable by equality or by inequality respectively.
+The rules apply as follows:

+- All types that are comparable by inequality are also comparable by equality.
-The builtin types `bool`, `int`, `char`, `bits`, `bytes`, `string`, `hash`, and `signature` are comparable by inequality (and equality) while the types `address`, `event` are only comparable by equality.
+- The builtin types `bool`, `int`, `char`, `bits`, `bytes`, `string`, `unit`, `hash`, `address` and `signature` are comparable by inequality (and thus by equality).

-The composite types `list`, `option`, and `tuple` are comparable by inequality if and only if their type argmuments are comparable by inequality.
+- The composite types `list`, `option`, and tuples are comparable by equality/inequality if their type parameters are comparable by equality/inequality.

-The composite types `map`, `oracle`, and `oracle_query` are comparable by equality if and only if their type arguments are comparable by equality.
+- The composite types `map`, `oracle`, and `oracle_query` are comparable by equality if their type parameters are comparable by equality.

-All user-defined records and datatypes are comparable by equality if their type arguments are also comparable by equality.
-In addition to that, all user-defined contracts are comparable by equality.
+- User-defined records and datatypes are comparable by equality if their type parameters are comparable by equality.

-Anonymous functions (or lambda functions) are not comparable neither by equality nor by inequality.

-All types that are comparable by inequality are also comparable by equality.
+- Smart contracts are comparable by equality.
-In other words, if a type has `ord` constraint, that implies that it also have `eq` constraint.

-The type variable constraints can be specified in the type signature of any function.
+- User-declared type variables are comparable according to the [type constraints](#type-constraints) given in the function signature.

+In all other cases the types are not comparable.

+### Type constraints

+Polymorphic types are not declared as comparable by default.
+If the user specifies the type signature for a function, they need to manually declare type constraints in order to allow the variables to be compared.
+This can only be done if the type declaration is separated from the function definition.
+The constraints have to be prepended to the type declaration and separated with a
+semicolon:

 ```

-// Comparison with < is only allowed because 'a has the constraint ord
+function eq(x : 'a, y : 'a) = x == y  // Type error, 'a is not comparable

+function
-lt : 'a is ord ; ('a, 'a) => bool
+  eq : 'a is eq ; ('a, 'a) => bool
+  eq(x, y) = x == y                   // Compiles

-lt(x, y) = x < y
+function eq(x, y) = x == y            // Compiles as the constraints are inferred

-// Multiple constraints can be specified
-ord_and_eq : 'a is ord, 'b is eq ; ('a, 'a, 'b, 'b) => bool
-ord_and_eq(x, y, p, q) = x > y && p == q
 ```

-If the constraints are not mentioned, the type variable is assumed to have no constraints, and calling any equality or inequality operation on it will cause an error.
+Currently only two constraints are allowed: `eq` for equality and `ord` for inequality.
+Declaring a type as `ord` automatically implies `eq`.

 ## Lists